 E-contracting can be another tool to meet those needs, but there are still hurdles to clear.
 Consider all the factors before you buy into a game-winning strategy that may not yet offer the playbook you need to succeed.

 About the Author

-Travis Peterson is the head of One View’s Products and Services team.
-He has over 13 years of experience in the automotive industry, including as a former DMS sales rep and assistant comptroller for a small dealer group.
+Travis Peterson is the head of One View’s Products and Services team, leveraging over 13 years of experience in the automotive industry.